gaultier/blog/i_want_rust_to_have_defer.md

 Now, we are principled developers who test their code (right?).
 So let's write a Rust test for it.
-It should be exactly the same as the C code, right?
+We expect it to be exactly the same as the C code:

 ```rust
 #[cfg(test)]